imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 envelope is removed from the ``application/json`` attachment.
 All messages are stored in the configured "imapsn-folder" specified in the client's account configuration.
-The default name for this folder is IMAPSN.
-Each message in the IMAPSN folder contains an attached JSON file.
+The default name for this folder is `IMAPSN`.
+Each message in the `IMAPSN` folder contains an attached JSON file.
 The subject of each message is a path where each part is separated by a "/".
 The final part of the path is the name of the attached file.
 Clients must not use nested IMAP Folders to organize messages since nested Folders are not supported by all IMAP servers.

-The messages in the IMAPSN folder have the following subjects:
+The messages in the `IMAPSN` folder have the following subjects:

          + path: /contacts/*
          |